miscer/component-serve/README.md

 # component-serve

   Development server that builds your components on every request.
+The components are rebuilt on every request with an URL that ends with / or .html.

 ## Installation